LBRDan/py3-rockit-downloader/README.md

 BeautifulSoup4
 Requests

+Included in requirements.txt

 # Usage

     chmod +x download.py (first time)
     ./download.py rockit_album_url

-where *rockit_album_url* is the rockit URL of the album you want download.
+where _rockit_album_url_ is the rockit URL of the album you want download.